redmeades/rohan.github.io/_notes/tech/tmux.md

 layout: tech
 ---

+For anyone that spends a reasonable amount of time in a terminal, uses Vi, or has adopted a [text based approach], the use of a 'multiplexer' is helpful for managing the various terminals that one inevitably ends up having open at any one time.

 I have used [screen] for a while, particularly when doing server admin[^fn-compare].
 Recently, I came across a similar tool, [tmux](https://github.com/tmux/tmux/wiki) that I thought would be worth testing out.
 There can be a steep learning curve with some of these things, and tmux was the same.
 Here are some notes, tips and resources.